Tailteann Games (Irish Free State): Nations

+Events

 Billiards

 Billiards events were held in the Catholic Club in O'Connell Street.

 Clay Bird Shooting

 Chess

 Run in conjunction with the Irish Chess Union, there were three competitions, the overall competition was won by the reigning Irish Champion Philip Baker, the Major Competition was won by Lord Dunsany, with Aaron Sayers as runner-up.
 Dublin Chess Club provided its premises in Regent House, Trinity College Dublin as well as equipment for use for the Competitions.

 Dancing

 Golf (men and women)

 The women's golf event was held at Portmarnock.

 The Men's golf event may have been held at Dollymount.

 Hurling

 In hurling, teams from England, Wales, the United States, Scotland, and Ireland played.

 A shinty–hurling match was played between Scotland team organised by the Camanachd Association and an Ireland team organised by the Gaelic Athletic Association (GAA).

 The Camogie Association planned national and international camogie competitions, but withdrew after a dispute with the organisers, reflecting the anti-Free State bias of the association's leadership.
 An exhibition match was played without the association's sanction, while an association "Ireland" team played in London.